RevolutionAnalytics/checkpoint/README.md

 to install package versions from a specific date in the past, as if you had a CRAN time machine.

+Version 1.0 of checkpoint is a **major refactoring/rewrite**, aimed at resolving many long-standing issues.
+You can provide feedback by [opening an issue](https://github.com/RevolutionAnalytics/checkpoint/issues) or by [contacting me](mailto:hongooi@microsoft.com).

 ### Checkpoint Features

 With the `checkpoint` package, you can easily: